jialuncao/jialuncao.github.io/_pages/about.md

 - *2026.01.08*: &nbsp;🎉🎉 One paper 📑 ["Can Emulating Semantic Translation Help LLMs with CodeTranslation?
 A Study Based on Pseudocode"](https://arxiv.org/abs/2510.00920) has been accepted by **TOSEM 2026**!
 Congrats to Songqiang!
 - *2025.12.17*: &nbsp;🎉🎉 One paper 📑 "EmbedAgent: Benchmarking Large Language Models in Embedded System Development" has been accepted by **ICSE 2026**!
 Congrats to Ruiyang!
 - *2025.12.13*: &nbsp;🎉🎉 I am honored to receive the 🏆 **2025 Young Scientist Award in Engineering Science**, awarded by Hong Kong Institution of Science (HKIST).
 Only 1 recipient each year in Hong Kong 🎉
-- *2025.08.14*: &nbsp;🎉🎉 One paper 📑 "Vulnerability-Affected Versions Identification: How Far Are We?" has been accepted by **ASE 2025**!
-Congrats to Xingchu!
 - *2025.05.15*: &nbsp;🎉🎉 Two papers 📑 "[From Informal to Formal](https://arxiv.org/abs/2501.16207)" and 📑 "[CruxEval-X](https://arxiv.org/pdf/2408.13001)" have been accepted by **ACL 2025 to the main** conference!
 Congrats!
-- *2025.05.01*: &nbsp;🎉🎉 Our paper 📑 "[Enhancing Differential Testing With LLMs For Testing Deep Learning Libraries](https://arxiv.org/abs/2406.07944)" has been accepted by **TOSEM**.
-Congrats to Ziniu!
-- *2025.03.31*: &nbsp;🎉🎉 Our paper 📑 "[CodeCleaner: Elevating Standards with A Robust Data Contamination Mitigation Toolkit](https://arxiv.org/abs/2411.10842)" has been accepted by **Internetware** 2025.
-Congrats!
 - *2025.03.08*: Our 🤗<a href='https://huggingface.co/fm-universe'>Huggingface repo</a> reached 1.6k+ downloads.
 Contributions are welcomed 👉 <a href='https://huggingface.co/fm-universe'>[Link]</a> The <a href='https://mp.weixin.qq.com/s/oyhICTRo2fJL5MZkDrutXg'>social media</a> has reached 37k+ reads👀 and 2k+ forwards↗️.
 Full paper 👉 <a href='https://arxiv.org/abs/2501.16207'>[Paper]</a>
-- *2025.02.12*: &nbsp;🎉🎉 Our paper 📑 "SemBIC: Semantic-aware Identification of Bug-inducing Commits" has been accepted to **FSE 2025**.
-Congrats to Xiao!
-- *2025.02.02*: &nbsp;🎉🎉 Our paper 📑 "A study on Prompt Design, Advantages and Limitations of ChatGPT for Deep Learning Program Repair" has been accepted to **JASE 2025**.
-Finally!
 - *2025.01.23*: &nbsp;🎉🎉 I am honored to receive the prestigious 🏆<a href='https://www2.sigsoft.org/awards/dissertation/'><strong style="color:#D20F39">ACM SIGSOFT 2025 Outstanding Dissertation Award</strong></a>!
 Only 1 or 2 award receipients worldwide per year 🎉 🔗[[News]](https://cse.hkust.edu.hk/News/SIGSOFT2025/)
-- *2024.12.10*: &nbsp;🎉🎉 Our paper 📑 "<a href='https://arxiv.org/pdf/2408.13204'>DomainEval: An Auto-Constructed Benchmark for Multi-Domain Code Generation</a>" has been accepted to **AAAI 2025**.
-Congrats to Qiming!

 # 🌍 Visiting & Program Experience